tienbg-zigexn/jenkins_l_and_d/readme.md

 every linux distrubutions.
 Why do you have to add a repo in order to install it?
 At least, I don't have to.
 Since my rockylinux has it.
 - the same with php-fpm.

+## security (section 7)

+- even for security we have plugins.
+I thought jenkins would have to manage this aspect 100%.
+The course even states that jenkins' default security is weak.
+But I think the base security is pretty much enough for most users.
+- role-based authen plugin? to add the functionalities similar to aws IAM?
+I see, I can understand aws and gcp better.
+Instead of letting amazon or google manage everything, we'll setup ourself.

+- jenkins has some default global variables to show information like BUILD_NUMBER.
+Ofc we can create out own global vairables.

+- in each job's configuration, we can config the build triggers.
+We can trigger a job in multiple ways, like a cronjob for example.
+  - we can use api to trigger jobs, similar to google scheduler.